zulip/zulip/docs/contributing/gsod-ideas.md

 the Zulip model and how to use Zulip efficiently to help train the rest of their organization on the benefits of Zulip.
-We would hope to link to these videos prominently in the Zulip tutorial experience (both in-app and on zulipchat.com).
+We would hope to link to these videos prominently in the Zulip tutorial experience (both in-app and on the landing pages).
 The core Zulip team has a pretty good idea of how to explain Zulip, but does not have significant experience creating videos, and we would love to work with someone skilled at doing screencast tutorials of software to create something